SeascapeScience/Rbigelow/Tutorials/Colby2019/Lab1/README.md

 **Note**: Using the literature as a guide is very helpful, but be careful: there are lots of bad figures in the literature.
 If a figure is difficult to follow, it's probably not a good figure.
 Make a mental note of what is wrong with it so you can avoid that.

 ### PLOTTING A PROFILE IN R -- A REFERENCE EXAMPLE

+You will use files from sampling done along the Damariscotta Estuary.
+The data set used here is:	Lab01example.csv – CTD data from the deep station

 This is a step-by step quick reference for loading in data and making a basic plot.
 These commands should work mostly as-is, except for the working directory in step 1.
 There are lots of details that are brushed over here.
 Those details are covered in the accompanying presentation.